ismailhafeez/AlgebraPy/README.md

 >
 > The variable *must* be the first value in the equations (Ex: x + 2 = 4)
 >
-> Ample spaces must be places between each character.
->
 > Support for Exponents is yet to be added.
 As of now, basic addition/subtraction/multiplication/division is supported.

 Updates will be added soon!